hashicorp/terraform-provider-random/website/docs/r/string.html.md

 Historically this resource's intended usage has been ambiguous as the original example used it in a password.
-For backwards compatibility it will continue to exists.
+For backwards compatibility it will continue to exist.
 For unique ids please use [random_id](id.html), for console and log safe random values please use [random_password](password.html).

 ## Example Usage